Building a More Inclusive

 Future in Medicine

 Inclusion and accessibility in medicine benefit everyone.
 MSDCI is working to remove barriers for students and professionals with disabilities, increasing representation of diverse perspectives in medicine.
-We are fighting health disparities faced by the disability community from within, working to future physicians are trained with a more comprehensive understandings of disabled patients’ healthcare needs.
+We are fighting health disparities faced by the disability community from within, working to ensure future physicians are trained with a more comprehensive understanding of disabled patients’ healthcare needs.

 MSDCI is a student-led organization striving to support and serve medical students with disability and/or chronic illness.
 We are committed to increasing accessibility of medical education for trainees of all abilities as well as advocating for and improving health equity for patients with disabilities.